 - Chronic absence is a top priority for the California Department of Education (CDE).
 The CDE provides ongoing guidance and information to districts about how to improve attendance through its State School Attendance Review Board, its SARB Handbook (updated in 2015) and its Model SARB recognition program.
 In addition, the CDE uses this chronic absence display (above), updated to reflect the U.S. Department of Education’s data release, in the lobby of their Sacramento headquarters to raise awareness.

 - The State Superintendent of Public Instruction also frequently uses his office to promote action, such as this February, 2016 letter encouraging districts to invest in dental health services, and this letter in August 2015 prompting school districts to get involved in Attendance Awareness Month.
 The Superintendent sent this letter from December 2015 on strategies appropriate for this time of year.

-- The California Attorney General’s Office, the Ad Council, and the California Endowment released a Positive Parent Messaging toolkit in February 2016.
+- The AG’s office, the Ad Council, and the California Endowment released a Positive Parent Messaging toolkit in February 2016.
 The toolkit includes research, communication tools based on the research, and recommendations for district and community leaders.
 Click here to read our blog about the survey behind the toolkit.

 - California Chief Justice and Chair of the Judicial Council Tani Cantil-Sakaute launched a Keep Kids in School and Out of Court initiative in 2014 and sent a letter to Juvenile Court judges.